kianzohoury/VAE/README.md

 with a totally different kind of dataset, and fine-tuning, where you may not wish to, or even benefit from training a model from scratch.

-Another excellent use case for autoencoders is for anomaly detection [].
+Another excellent use case for autoencoders is anomaly detection [].
 During test time, when an autoencoder receives data that is similar to its training data, it will generally produce decent reconstructions.
 However, what happens when test data is unlike anything seen in the training set?
 It will most likely generate an abnormal and noisy reconstruction,